NVIDIA/TensorRT-LLM/docs/source/build_from_source.md

 Building from source code is necessary for users who require the best performance or debugging capabilities, or if the [GNU C++11 ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html) is required.

 We recommend the use of [Docker](https://www.docker.com) to build and run TensorRT-LLM.
+64GB or more of cpu memory is required.
 Instructions to install an environment to run Docker containers for the NVIDIA platform can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).